hinchley/Filter/README.md

 #### Addendum
 This documentation has used the terms 'argument' and 'parameter' interchangeably to avoid sentences that repeatedly used the same word.
 I trust you [know the difference](http://en.wikipedia.org/wiki/Parameter_%28computer_programming%29#Parameters_and_arguments "Parameters and Arguments at Wikipedia") and will forgive my loose language.

+Inspiration for this code came via the excellent [Lithium Framework](http://lithify.me/ "Lithium Framework").